You are currently viewing How to Find Hope in God When You’re Depressed

 Keep Going

-Depression is real, and it can feel overwhelming.
-But it’s not the end of your story.
 You are not forgotten.
 You are not abandoned.
 Even when you can’t see Him, God is with you.
 Right there in the middle of it all.

 If all you can do today is exist, then just exist.
 If all you can say is “help me,” then that’s enough.
 Healing is a process, and you don’t have to rush it or fake your way through it.
 Jesus isn’t asking you to have it all together.
-He’s just asking you to come to Him, right as you are.
+He’s just asking you to come to Him as you are.

-So take one small step.
 Drink water.
 Reach out.
 Pray the tiniest prayer.
 Open your Bible.
 Talk to a friend.
 Rest in the truth that God is working, even when you can’t feel it yet.

 Remember that His strength is made perfect in our weakness.
 Lean on Him.